patrickmineault/codebook/index.md

 ## Prerequisites

-I written this book in a progressive manner: some content is targeted at complete novices, other to programmers who are farther along on their journey.
+I've written this book in a progressive manner: some content is targeted at complete novices, other to programmers who are farther along on their journey.
 However, I generally assume that you have some familiarity with the following:

 - **Python**: this intro is Python-centric.
 You can write good code for Matlab, R, or Julia, but we won't cover that here.
 You don't need to be a Python expert, but you'll get the most out of this if you've been using Python on a regular basis for at least a month, and if you have some passing familiarity with the python data science ecosystem (numpy, matplotlib, pandas, etc.).
 - **Git & Github**: a lot of the practices introduced here will require you to change your code, which could cause existing functionality to break.
 You might even accidentally delete something important!
 Mastering git and github means you will have a time machine for your code, so you can revert to an earlier state.
 [There's a great intro to git for beginners from software carpentries](https://swcarpentry.github.io/git-novice/).